On this page

 Sally Gardner-Brunton, BHSc, MPH, Senior Research Officer, Fraser Mustard Centre, Telethon Kids Institute

-Ann-Marie Wordley, BPsych(Hons), MTeach(Early Childhood), PhD, Research Assistant, Fraser Mustard Centre, Telethon Kids Institute
+Fanoula Thomolaris, BPsych(Hons), Research Assistant, Fraser Mustard Centre, Telethon Kids Institute

-Ann-Marie joined the Telethon Kids Institute in July 2018 as a research assistant on the Language in Little Ones study, conducting recruitment and data collection for the 5-year longitudinal study and providing support to the study coordinator.
+Fanoula joined the Telethon Kids Institute in June 2019 as a research assistant working on the Language in Little Ones study.
+She is specifically conducting recruitment and data collection for the 5-year longitudinal study and providing support to the study coordinator.

 In honour of Dr Fraser Mustard, the Fraser Mustard PhD Top-Up Scholarship was established to fund a new PhD student each year, based in the Fraser Mustard Centre, Adelaide.